liong-t/aiap12_group1_sharing/draft3.md

 Before the arrival of Stable Diffusion, text-to-image diffusion models such as DALL-E and Midjourney were publicly available only via cloud services.
 Stable Diffusion was the first diffusion model which had its code and model weights released to the public, allowing users to run the model on their own modest hardware resources.
 [2]

-Hugging Face has gathered recent diffusion models from independent repositories in a single community project, called the `diffusers` library.
+Hugging Face Hub has gathered recent diffusion models from independent repositories in a single community project, called the `diffusers` library.
 [3] They utilized their library to create a Stable Diffusion API pipeline.

 In this article, we walk through some code to demonstrate the use of the text-to-image diffusion pipeline by Hugging Face, which allows us to perform inferencing to generate synthetic images.